aaronland/go-marc/README.md

 _Note the way the `034` parameter is URL-encoded._

+### Command-line flags and environment variables

+Command line flags can be set also be set from environment variables.
+Environment variables for any given command line flag should be formatted as follows:

+* Replace all `-` characters with `_`
+* Upper case the flag name
+* Prepend the string with `MARC_`

+For example the equivalent environment variable for the `nextzen-api-key` flag would be `MARC_NEXTZEN_API_KEY`.

 ### Nextzen and Nextzen API keys

 You can register for a Nextzen API key from [https://developers.nextzen.org/](https://developers.nextzen.org/).